Arrange Master Documentation

 Windows Install. - Run the

 ArrangeMaster-v1.x.x-Setup.exefile. - Follow the on-screen instructions.
-The installation is fully automatic.
+The installation is fully automatic and performs necessary registry configurations for the user.

 ZXP Installers (macOS & Advanced Windows)

-To install the ArrangeMaster.zxp file, you need a dedicated extension manager application.
-We strongly recommend using one of the two reliable options below.
+To install the ArrangeMaster.zxp file manually, you need a dedicated extension manager application.

 Option 1: Anastasiy’s Extension Manager (Recommended)